phergie/phergie-irc-bot-react/CONTRIBUTING.md

 We welcome contributions.

+## Community

+The Phergie team believes heavily in the [PHP Mentoring](http://www.phpmentoring) project.
+We believe open source projects should be welcoming to newcomers and veteran contributors alike.
+We all actively work to provide a positive collaborative environment and to foster learning.

+## Project Breakdown

+The Phergie project is broken into different repositories for parts of the application.
+The core bot is in this repo.
+Plugins are in their own repositories.

+The Phergie team maintains many plugins under the Phergie organization while other contributors maintain their own plugins.

 ## Have Questions?

 Feel free to open a issue on the appropriate repository, not sure? open an issue here.